 Christians should not disdain the privilege of voting for their civic officials and magistrates.
 By exercising our vote we show others that we take seriously the blessing God has given us in government.
 The act of voting also evidences our faith in God’s almighty will.
 It is His power that underlies all government.
 It is His will that moves history and shapes events.
 Finally, we participate in the electoral process out of thanksgiving to God for His gift of government.
 Caring Christians vote because they love their country.

 Christians Vote Expecting That God’s Will Be Done

 “As it is written: There is no one righteous, not even one; there is no one who understands, no one who seeks God.
 All have turned away, they have together become worthless; there is no one who does good, not even one” (Romans 3:10-12).
 It is important to remember that no matter how much we try, sin will never be eliminated from the world.
-Abortion, suicide, euthanasia and infanticide along with all the sins of man will persist until the Day of our Lord.
-We must never become overly optimistic about government’s ability to eradicate these sins.
+Abortion, suicide, euthanasia, infanticide, and all man’s sins will persist until the Day of our Lord.
+We must never become overly optimistic about the government’s ability to eradicate these sins.
 God tells us that sin will be ever with us and that it can never be purged from the human heart.
 “Can the Ethiopian change his skin or the leopard its spots?
 Neither can you do good who are accustomed to doing evil” (Jeremiah 13:23).